superczar/home-assistant/README.md

 1. Denon X3500 – Shows up in HA with no fuss.
 Also used for driving the exhaust automation .
 2. Marantz SR6010 - Shows up in HA with no fuss.
 Also used for driving the exhaust automation .
 On a side note, the cooling automation is quite important for me as both the AVRs are housed in closets and the closet temperatures shoot up drastically if the exhaust fan is not activated (more details in sensors)
 3. DTS Play-fi – Not integrated into HA , need to figure this out
-  1. 2 X Klipsch Gate – Frontyard and Guest room speakers
+  a.
+2 X Klipsch Gate – Frontyard and Guest room speakers
-  2. 1 X Paradigm PW Link – Kitchen Speakers
+  b.
+1 X Paradigm PW Link – Kitchen Speakers
-  3. 1X Paradign PW Amp – Bedroom Speakers
+  c.
+1X Paradign PW Amp – Bedroom Speakers
 4. Homepods

 ## Sensors